oliviodare/cv/index.md

 ### Visiting Researcher
 - **Institution:** Institut d'Història de la Ciència (iHC), Universitat Autònoma de Barcelona
 - **Duration:** January - July 2024
-- **Description:** Archival work and interviews, presentation of preliminary results to iHC members
+- **Description:** Archival work and interviews, presentation of preliminary results to the iHC community

 ### Master Thesis Student
 - **Institution:** Descartes Centre for the History and Philosophy of the Sciences and the Humanities, Utrecht University